GhostEsso/Hello-Microverse/README.md

 Fork this project.

-Create a branch for your feature (git checkout -b feature/AmazingFeature).
+Create a branch for your feature > git checkout -b feature/AmazingFeature.

-Commit your changes (git commit -m 'Add some AmazingFeature').
+Commit your changes > git commit -m 'Add some AmazingFeature'.

-Push your branch (git push origin feature/AmazingFeature).
+Push your branch > git push origin feature/AmazingFeature.

 Open a pull request.